TornadoRTX/TorDar/README.md

 This is the current vision and blueprint for TorDar, and also the full version of the blueprint:

-# Unollapsed Version
+# Uncollapsed Blueprint

 ![TorDar Blueprint uncollapsed](https://github.com/user-attachments/assets/d8fa5869-e240-4fd3-9523-5efa1165f65a)

-# Collapsed Version
+# Collapsed Blueprint

 ![TorDar Blueprint Collapsed](https://github.com/user-attachments/assets/d9c0df67-3780-4b5e-b762-923779165a7a)